addyosmani/basket.js/_includes/api.md

 * **expire** How long (in hours) before the cached item expires.
 * **execute** Whether to cause the script to be executed once it has been retrieved.
 Defaults to true.
 * **unique** A token stored with the cached item.
 If you request the same item again with a different token the script will be fetched and cached again.
+* **skipCache** Prevent storing the script in cache.
+Useful when you want load scripts in order, but only cache some.
+By default is *false*.

 `require()` returns a [promise](http://wiki.commonjs.org/wiki/Promises/A) that will be fulfilled when each of the requested items has been fetched, or rejected if any item fails.